 \section{Abstract}

-Paraconformal or $GL(2, \bbbr)$ geometry on an $n$-dimensional manifold $M$ is defined by a field of rational normal curves of degree $n-1$ in the projectivised cotangent bundle $\mathbb{P} T^*M$.
+Paraconformal or $GL(2,\bbbr)$ geometry on an $n$-dimensional manifold $M$ is defined by a field of rational normal curves of degree $n-1$ in the projectivised cotangent bundle $\mathbb{P} T^*M$.
 Such geometry is known to arise on solution spaces of ODEs with vanishing W\"unschmann (Doubrov-Wilczynski) invariants.
-In this paper we discuss yet another natural source of $GL(2, \bbbr)$ structures, namely dispersionless integrable hierarchies of PDEs (for instance the dKP hierarchy).
-In the latter context, $GL(2, \bbbr)$ structures coincide with the characteristic variety (principal symbol) of the hierarchy.
+In this paper we discuss yet another natural source of $GL(2,\bbbr)$ structures, namely dispersionless integrable hierarchies of PDEs such as the dispersionless Kadomtsev-Petviashvili (dKP) hierarchy.
+In the latter context, $GL(2,\bbbr)$ structures coincide with the characteristic variety (principal symbol) of the hierarchy.

-Dispersionless hierarchies provide explicit examples of various particularly interesting classes of $GL(2, \bbbr)$ structures studied in the literature.
-Thus, we obtain torsion-free $GL(2, \bbbr)$ structures of Bryant \cite{Bryant} that appeared in the context of exotic holonomy in dimension four, as well as totally geodesic $GL(2, \bbbr)$ structures of Krynski \cite{Krynski}.
-The latter, also known as involutive $GL(2, \bbbr)$ structures, possess a compatible affine connection (with torsion) and a two-parameter family of totally geodesic $\alpha$-manifolds (coming from the dispersionless Lax equations), which makes them a natural generalisation of the Einstein-Weyl geometry.
+Dispersionless hierarchies provide explicit examples of particularly interesting classes of involutive $GL(2,\bbbr)$ structures studied in the literature.
+Thus, we obtain torsion-free $GL(2, \bbbr)$ structures of Bryant \cite{Bryant} that appeared in the context of exotic holonomy in dimension four, as well as totally geodesic $GL(2,\bbbr)$ structures of Krynski \cite{Krynski}.
+The latter possess a compatible affine connection (with torsion) and a two-parameter family of totally geodesic $\alpha$-manifolds (coming from the dispersionless Lax equations), which makes them a natural generalisation of the Einstein-Weyl geometry.

-Our main result states that involutive $GL(2, \bbbr)$ structures are governed by a dispersionless integrable system.
+Our main result states that involutive $GL(2,\bbbr)$ structures are governed by a dispersionless integrable system whose general local solution depends on $2n-4$ arbitrary functions of 3 variables.
 This establishes integrability of the system of W\"unschmann conditions.